skynetapp/Lytepole-Accounts/View Account.md

 #### Step 5.2:

-- From accountaction page it will be redirected to AccountData.php page.
+- From account action page, function **createAccountSkillsListInputVO** will be redirected to AccountData.php page.

 #### Step 5.3: